abhi-mish/YTExplorer/README.md

-# YTExplorer
+# YTUtils
+Utility to explore a Youtube channel or playlist and download as audio/video.

-WinForms shell to exercise the capabilities exposed by the snakx/YouTubeApiSharp lib
+This is a WinForms shell that exercises the capabilities exposed by the snakx/YouTubeApiSharp lib (https://github.com/snakx/YouTubeApiSharp).

 v1: Explore a channel and download as audio/video.